 There are lots of volcanos in the northern part of Sulawesi Island and over hundreds of years, mineral-rich lava has flown into the sea.
 This has fostered an incredibly diverse marine ecosystem that is home to turtles, sharks, moray eels, giant clams and kaleidoscopic coral.
 This is some of the best snorkelling and diving on earth.

-6. Jeeva Beloam
+6. Having a digital detox at Jeeva Beloam

 This unique boutique hotel is tucked away on a remote beach within a National Park on the island of Lombok and is the best place to truly get away from it all for a few days at the end of your holiday.
 Robinson Crusoe-style eco-huts line the private beach where you can relax and listen to the sound of the waves lapping the ocean, or for those wanting to explore, you can take advantage of the stunning surrounding wildlife to hike nature trails, go cycling, snorkelling and surfing.

-9. Bali’s lesser known temples
+9. Bali’s lesser-known temples

 Bali is such a spiritual place and almost every block or crossroads will have an active temple where locals worship.
 Sure, Bali’s got some pretty famous temples on offer such as the iconic Uluwatu and Ulun Danu Beratan sites that are often seen on the front of postcards.
 However, we’d recommend checking out some of Bali’s lesser-known temples that are equally beautiful and rarely visited by tourists.
 This is the best way to experience Balinese Hinduism away from the rest of the tourists.
 Pura Lempuyang is our absolute favourite, one of the island’s oldest temples with stunning volcano views.

-If you wanted to include any of the mentioned activities into your holiday, do get in touch on 020 7924 7133 or via email.
+If you wanted to include any of the mentioned activities in your holiday, do get in touch on 020 7924 7133 or via email.
 If you wanted to see some example itineraries for an Indonesia trip, do have a look at our portfolio of holidays.
 Do note they are just a starting point; all our trips are tailor-made so can be tweaked exactly to match your preferences.